-Established shortly before Perth in 1826, the oldest European settlement in the state is now the bustling commercial centre of the southern region.
-Albany is a mixed bag comprising a stately and genteel decaying colonial quarter, a waterfront in the midst of sophisticated redevelopment and a hectic sprawl of malls and fast-food joints.
-Less ambivalent is its spectacular coastline, from Torndirrup National Park's surf-pummelled cliffs to Middleton Beach's white sands, and the calm waters of King George Sound.
+On the traditional lands of the Minang Noongar and Wagyl Kaip peoples, Albany is the oldest European settlement in the state; it was settled in 1826, shortly before Perth.
+Albany is now the bustling commercial centre of the southern region, and is a mixed bag comprising a stately and genteel decaying colonial quarter, a waterfront in the midst of sophisticated redevelopment and a hectic sprawl of malls and fast-food joints.
+Less ambivalent is its spectacular coastline, from Torndirrup National Park's surf-pummelled cliffs to Middleton Beach's white sands and the calm waters of King George Sound.

 The town is in an area that's seen the violence of weather and whaling.
-Whales are still a part of the Albany experience, but these days are hunted through a camera lens.
+Whales are still a part of the Albany experience, but these days are hunted with a camera lens.

-The Bibbulmun Track ends (or starts) here, just outside the visitor centre; the exhausted and/or exuberant comments in the walkers' log books make great reading.
+The Bibbulmun Track ends (or starts) here, just outside the visitor centre.